nareshrohra/markets_insights/README.md

 daily_data = result.get_daily_data()

 # Import constants so its easier to refer to column names
-from markets_insights.core.column_definition import CalculatedColumns
+from markets_insights.core.column_definition import BaseColumns, CalculatedColumns

 # get names of fwd looking price column names.
 Since, these column names are auto-generated there no constants for them
 fwd_looking_price_fall_cols, fwd_looking_price_rise_cols = [x for x in daily_data.columns if 'HighestPercFallInNext' in x], \
     [x for x in daily_data.columns if 'HighestPercRiseInNext' in x]
 ```

 #### Show the median price change % for highest price fall whenever the RSI crosses above